Pierian-Data/Complete-Python-3-Bootcamp/12-Final Capstone Python Project/Projects-Solutions/Solution Links.md

 **Create Zip File Maker** - The user enters various files from different directories and the program zips them up into a zip file. *Optional: Apply actual compression to the files.
 Start with Huffman Algorithm.*

 **PDF Generator** - An application which can read in a text file, html file or some other file and generates a PDF file out of it.
-Great for a web based service where the user uploads the file and the program returns a PDF of the file. *Optional: Deploy on GAE or Heroku if possible.*
+Great for a web based service where the user uploads the file and the program returns a PDF of the file. *Optional: Deploy on GAE or Heroku if possible.* [[ldab (Python)]](https://github.com/ldab/blynk-to-pdf)

 **Mp3 Tagger** - Modify and add ID3v1 tags to MP3 files.
 See if you can also add in the album art into the MP3 file’s header as well as other ID3v2 tags.